top of page

 India's Diabetes Epidemic- What Can We Do?
 A Diabetologist's Quest.

 India, often referred to as the "Diabetic Capital of the World," is grappling with an unprecedented diabetes epidemic.
 With over 101 million people diagnosed with diabetes and another 136 million at risk of developing it (pre-diabetes), the country faces a public health crisis of staggering proportions.
-As a diabetologist who sees diabetes cases on a daily basis, I am sharing some insight from my clinical experience and the feedback gathered from my patient interactions, the obvious yet overlooked reasons behind this national epidemic, the challenges in managing diabetes, and how we can address this silent killer effectively together.
+As a diabetologist who sees diabetes cases on a daily basis, I am sharing insights from my clinical experience and patient interactions.
+In this post, I will discuss the reasons behind this national epidemic, the challenges in managing diabetes, and how we can address this silent killer effectively together.

-The high prevalence of diabetes in India is because of a combination of genetic predisposition and rapid lifestyle changes.
-Indians are genetically more prone to insulin resistance, and this vulnerability is further exacerbated by:
+The high prevalence of diabetes in India is a result of a combination of genetic predisposition and rapid lifestyle changes.
+Indians are genetically more prone to insulin resistance.
+Several factors exacerbate this vulnerability:

-Dietary Shifts: Urban residents consume significantly more energy from animal fats (32%) compared to rural residents (17%), contributing to obesity and metabolic disorders.
+Urban residents consume more energy from animal fats (32%) compared to rural residents (17%).
+This dietary shift is a significant contributor to metabolic disorders.

 The Challenges: Why Do Indians Delay Seeking Medical Help?